genesiscommunitysuccess/docs/docs/platform-reference/external-systems/streamer-client.md

     }
 }
 ```
-or the message and a GenesisSet as parameter
+This example uses the message and a GenesisSet as parameter

 ```kotlin
 send("QUOTE_HANDLER", "QUOTE_EVENT") { quote, set ->